 Lauren is a licensed Marriage and Family Therapist and is trained in EMDR (Eye Movement Desensitization and Reprocessing).
 Lauren received her Bachelor’s degree in Sociology from the University of California, San Diego and her Master’s degree in Counseling and Depth Psychology from Pacifica Graduate Institute.
 Lauren works from the strong conviction that transformative and life-changing treatment starts with a healthy, self-aware, and balanced clinical team.
 Lauren utilizes an integrative psychodynamic approach when working with clients, and believes that an individual’s personal encounter with the unconscious is essential for the healing process.
 Lauren is passionate about helping clients get in touch with their spiritual selves, and believes strongly in the power of community and connectedness to promote growth of the individual mind, body, and spirit.

-In addition to the comprehensive detox, residential and intensive outpatient (IOP) programs available to clients with addiction and mental health conditions, AKUA’s MALANA Eating Disorder Track offers specialized treatment that addresses the specific needs of women who have symptoms of an eating disorder at the same time as a substance use disorder.
-For more information about MALANA, AKUA’s new Eating Disorder Track, contact us at 833-AKUA-NOW (833-258-2669).
+In addition to the comprehensive detox, residential and intensive outpatient programs (IOP) available to clients with addiction and mental health conditions, AKUA’s MALANA Eating Recovery Center offers specialized treatment that addresses the specific needs of women who have symptoms of an eating disorder at the same time as a substance use disorder.
+For more information about MALANA, AKUA’s new Eating Disorder Recovery Center, contact us at 833-AKUA-NOW (833-258-2669).